H2CO3/sdl2-sparkling/README.md

 than if it was `false`.
 Returns the texture with the rendered text.
 (this function does not actually do drawing -- in order to blit the resulting texture to the window, use `renderTexture()`.)
+This function raises a runtime error if currently there's no font set in the window.

     textSize(text)

 Returns a hasmap with keys `width` and `height` which are integers specifying the size of the given `text` rendered using the current font.
 (No actual rendering is done, only the computation of the font size is carried out using kerning.)
+Raises a runtime error if there's no font set in the window currently.

     renderTexture(texture, x, y)